-How to Apply to the Cinema and Digital Arts Program
+How to Apply to the Cinema Arts Program

 In order to apply and be accepted into the cinema production, animation and visual effects or screenwriting program, prospective students must go through a two-step process: